Sable Dachshund: A Shifting Shade of Doxie Elegance

 Red Sable

 This is the most recognized variation — a bold red base with black-tipped strands.
 The overall look is warm, earthy, and dramatic.
 In motion or under sunlight, it can resemble a flickering flame or burnt copper.
 It’s especially common among long-haired dachshunds and looks particularly lush when the coat is well-groomed.
+Some red sable dachshunds may have a light red base, giving a paler, softer appearance compared to deeper reds.

 Cream Sable

 A cream sable dachshund has a pale, buttery base with gentle smoky tips.
 It’s more delicate than red sable — think of a vintage photograph with soft contrast.
 Some even have a silvery cast, depending on lighting and age.
 These pups almost shimmer in natural light, especially in early morning or twilight.
+Cream sable should not be confused with shaded cream, which has a cream base with subtle darker shading but lacks the distinct black-tipped fur of sable.

 Chocolate Sable (Rare)